fluid-project/fluid-publish/README.md

                 <code>checkFileTracking</code>
             </td>
             <td>
-                The CLI to execute which checks if there are any temporary changes.
+                The CLI to execute which checks for any temporary changes made while publishing.
                 <ul>
                     <li>
                         <code>${file}</code> will be substituted with the name of the file to be checked.